EricPokemon/silly-cat-manages-hitboxes/README.md

   Character1,
   Character2,
   ect.
-}
-newHitbox.Hit:Connect(function(enemyHumanoid) --any humanoid who's in the hitbox radius will take 15 damage. enemyHumanoid:TakeDamage(15) end)
+}--These guys in the .hit Table won't take 15 damage if they're in the hitbox! newHitbox.Hit:Connect(function(enemyHumanoid) --any humanoid who's in the hitbox radius will take 15 damage. enemyHumanoid:TakeDamage(15) end)
---These guys in the .hit list won't take 15 damage if they're in the hitbox!
 ```

 ### *[number](https://create.roblox.com/docs/scripting/luau/numbers) range*